AkaashThawani/sales-order-intake-automation/readme.md

     - Ensure all the project files are located inside a folder named `Hackathon`.

 2.  **Navigate to the Project Directory**
-    - Open your terminal (e.g., PowerShell, Command Prompt) and navigate into the project folder.
+    - Open your terminal and navigate into the project folder.
     ```bash
     cd path/to/your/Hackathon
     ```